 What the benchmark shows

 Signal strength dominates performance.
-At high phylogenetic signal the BM baseline captures most of the variation because closely related species have similar proportions.
-The GNN gate stays near zero.
+At high phylogenetic signal the BM baseline captures much of the variation because closely related species have similar proportions.

 Boundary density affects difficulty.
-When many values cluster near 0 or 1, the distribution is skewed and BM (which assumes Gaussian residuals) can struggle.
-The GNN can learn the non-linear boundary effects.
+When many values cluster near 0 or 1, the distribution is skewed and the transformed latent scale can still be challenging.
+The table should be used to judge whether the GNN correction helps in each cell.

 Reproducibility